• Features

 Image via Brevo

-The number of pre-built automations is low (five), but Brevo’s new automation editor (released in 2025) is exceptionally easy to use.
+The number of pre-built automations is low (six), but Brevo’s new automation editor is exceptionally easy to use.
 It walks you through the different steps and prompts you to add new information for a working configuration:

 Image via Brevo